 With the world's resources being depleted at unsustainable rates and landfill space in the UK rapidly filling up, we're paying more attention to the lifecycle of raw materials used in our business, with a strategy to decouple material consumption from business growth and move towards a circular economy.

 We achieved zero waste to landfill for all the ‘hub’ and food waste generated in our offices in 2012, and have maintained that since.
 Any materials not recovered are used to generate energy through incineration.
-Our focus is now primarily on two main goals for 2017: first, to reduce our absolute material consumption of key inputs – paper, water – by 50%, as well as the hub and food waste we generate; second, to get as close as possible to our aspirational goal of 100% reuse and recovery of our operational waste, eliminating incineration, wherever possible.
+Our focus for 2013-2017 had been primarily on two main goals: first, to reduce our absolute material consumption of key inputs – paper, water – by 50%, as well as the hub and food waste we generate; and second, to get as close as possible to our aspirational goal of 100% reuse and recovery of our operational waste, eliminating incineration, wherever possible.

 We developed a long-term, waste and material consumption strategy that progressively adopts the principles of the ‘circular economy’ – reducing, reusing, recycling and transitioning to circular solutions.
 We implement this strategy via a combination of waste management, employee awareness and supplier engagement, collaborating to find and pioneer better solutions.
 This ‘Going Circular’ programme is underpinned by some ambitious, top-down, ten year waste targets.
 We've recently published a document that sets out the programme, phase by phase, and outlines the lessons we've learned so far, which you can download here.

 While waste doesn't pose any significant near term risk for our business, good waste management is expected of us as a responsible business, and may influence our reputation.
 Reducing our material consumption also makes our business more efficient.